-\paragraph*{Dynamic Time Warping.} DTW corresponds to the $\ell_1$-distance of polygonal curves as defined in Definition \ref{Ddist}.
-Now, we combine Theorem \ref{Tanncurves} with each of the Theorems \ref{Tannseqs} and \ref{TannHseqs}. \begin{theorem} There exists a data structure for the ANN problem for DTW of curves, with space and preprocessing time
+\paragraph*{Dynamic Time Warping.} DTW corresponds to the $\ell_1$-distance of polygonal curves in Definition \ref{Ddist}.
+Let us now combine Theorem \ref{Tanncurves} with each of the Theorems~\ref{Tannseqs} and~\ref{TannHseqs}. \begin{theorem} There exists a data structure for the ANN problem for DTW of curves, with space and preprocessing time

 and query time $\tilde{O}(d \cdot 2^{4m}\log n)$, where $m$ denotes the maximum length of a polygonal curve, and $\epsilon\in(0,1/2]$.
 The data structure succeeds with probability $1/2$, which can be amplified by repetition. \end{theorem}